By Zoë Nightingale

 A mouse squeezing through a sandpaper tube, my knuckles raw and on fire, I force, tear-stung eyes apart to drink in the next horror; the next whiplash to my raw nerve-ends.

 It watches dispassionately as I gasp with each lung-scorching breath.
-“You earthlings are so fragile,” the huge moth says in its peculiar, whistling voice.
-Of course, it isn’t really a moth, or any kind of insect.
+“You earthlings are so fragile,” the huge moth, or mantis says in its peculiar, whistling voice.
+Of course, it isn’t really a moth, mantis, or any kind of insect.
 Insects do not breathe or speak with their mouths.
 Nor do they grow as big as a horse, except in Renaissance Biblical art .
 No, this is something else.
 “Your companions did not last half as long as you,” it continues.
 Maybe this is the horror I have been dreading.
 “Go on.
 Ask the question all you humans ask at this point,” it says.

 “What, you mean, why do you torture us?
 Why don’t you end it fast?”